elmahio/documentation/docs/logging-to-elmah-io-from-blogengine-net.md

 # Logging from BlogEngine.NET

 Because BlogEngine.NET is written in ASP.NET, it doesn’t really need any custom code to use ELMAH and elmah.io.
-In fact ELMAH works out of the box for most web frameworks by Microsoft.
+In fact, ELMAH works out of the box for most web frameworks by Microsoft.
 If you are building and deploying the code yourself, installing elmah.io is achieved using our NuGet package:

 ```powershell
 Install-Package elmah.io